 \subsection{Identification of galaxy groups in the vicinity of the lens}

-Our search for galaxy groups along the line-of-sight relies on a catalog of spectroscopic redshifts of field-of-view galaxies.
-To compile that catalog, we have obtained multi-object spectroscopy of galaxies up to $\sim$2 arcmin using the FORS2 instrument mounted on the Antu VLT telescope (PID: 092.0515, PI: D. Sluse), and using GMOS at the Gemini-South Telescope (PID: GS-2013B-Q-28; PI: T.Treu).
-The observational setup, data reduction and target selection strategy is similar to the one described in \citep{sluse17}.
+Our search for galaxy groups along the line-of-sight relies on a catalogue of spectroscopic redshifts of field-of-view galaxies.
+To compile that catalogue, we have obtained multi-object spectroscopy of galaxies up to $\sim$2 arcmin using the FORS2 instrument mounted on the Antu VLT telescope (PID: 092.0515, PI: D. Sluse), and using GMOS at the Gemini-South Telescope (PID: GS-2013B-Q-28; PI: T.Treu).
+The observational setup, data reduction, and target selection strategy are similar to the one described in \citep{sluse17}.
 Individual spectra typically cover the range 4500-9200 $\AA$ for FORS2 data and 4400-8200 $\AA$ for GMOS.
 Within a 30$^{\prime\prime}$ radius around the lens, we also extracted spectra of the sources present in the MUSE data used for kinematics (Sect.~\ref{sec:vdispmeas}.
 We used 1D cross-correlation methods to measure redshifts: the \texttt{xcsao} task implemented in IRAF was used for the FORS data, and MARZ \citep{Hinton16} was used for the other data sets.
 This yields an ensemble of 131 reliable unique redshifts (96 with FORS2, 18 with GMOS, 17 with MUSE) distributed typically in the range z $\in [0.04, 0.8]$.
-We complemented the catalog with redshifts measurements from \cite{Momcheva15} who targeted galaxies as faint as $I\sim 21$\,mag within a radius of 15 arcmin of \HEonze.
-This samples adds 387 unique redshifts to the catalog, out of which 47 are within a radius of 6 arcmin of the lens, i.e. region where we expect groups to have first order contribution to the main lens gravitational potential.
+We complemented the catalogue with redshift measurements from \cite{Momcheva15} who targeted galaxies as faint as $I\sim 21$\, mag within a radius of 15 arcmin of \HEonze.
+This sample adds 387 unique redshifts to the catalogue, out of which 47 are within a radius of 6 arcmin of the lens, i.e. the region where we expect groups to have first-order contribution to the main lens gravitational potential.